1231360-ISEP/lei-24-s2-1db-g021/docs/sprint2/us003/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** name, birthdate, admission date, address, contact info (mobile and email), ID doc type and respective number should be provided by Human Resources Manager
+* **AC1:** name, birth date, admission date, address, contact info (mobile and email), taxpayer number, ID doc type, and respective number should be provided by the HRM.
+The taxpayer identification number and the citizen card number should be valid.

 ### 1.4.
 Found out Dependencies